Options

 The useCommand

-attribute is an opt-in feature that allows the next argument to be used as the name of a subcommand for which the help message should be generated.
-For example, the invocation cli --help cmd
+attribute, if present, indicates that the option may use the next argument as the name of a subcommand for which the message should be generated.
+For example, the following invocations would be equivalent:

-If a subcommand with the specified name does not exist or does not have its own help, the argument may still be considered as an option filter when enable option filter is set.
+If a subcommand with the specified name does not exist or does not have its own help, the argument may still be subject to enable option filter.

 Enable option filter